 The project looked specifically at planned schemes in the East Midlands’ region mapping out required resources and material flows, inputting timescales for generation and location of surplus materials and wastes and cross referencing with development schedules.

 The study highlighted opportunities for the Highways Agency to save between one and three percent of its capital costs on planned schemes.
-The report also identified additional actions to help improve The Highways Agency improve material efficiencies.
-These included recognising potential threats to supply of certain critical materials and communicating with its supply chain to enhance supplies.
+The report also identified additional actions to help The Highways Agency improve material efficiencies.
+These included recognising potential threats to supply certain critical materials and communicating with its supply chain to enhance supplies.
 Implementing all of the recommendations would enable the Agency to realise £8 million in cost savings and reduce its carbon emissions by 1000 tonnes.

 Highways England Team Leader, Paul Whitehead, presented the organisation’s plan for Propagating Industrial Symbiosis through Supply Chains at a two day event held in Birmingham in October 2015 as part of the G7 Alliance on Resource Efficiency.